 Dynamics of Work and Obligation in Healthy Relationships

 The core to healthy relationship are healthy interactions between compassionate people who have healthy views on work and obligation.
 Simply put, emotionally healthy people work for what they need to benefit and sustain themselves and those they are in relationships with.
 We expect to periodically self-sacrifice and put in the extra effort to benefit someone else because we know if we do, we will reap the rewards as well.
 We also expect sometimes to not work so hard and let others put in the extra effort to care for us when we need it.
 We know that we are paid for the value of the service we provide to others no matter if they are loved ones, customers, bosses, or even strangers.
 We also work for what we need because we know and are confident we can do so and enjoy working towards our goals.
 It brings us joy.
 It sustains our life.
 It nourishes our souls.
 It makes us better people.
 We know that having “skin in the game” builds character.
 If we reap benefits that are equal to or exceed the efforts or costs to achieve them, then we are happy, content, fulfilled.
+Why?
+Because we have literally proven to ourselves through our own actions and hard work that what we believe is true and benefits us and we are worthy of achieving those benefits.
+This is how we develop self-reliance, reslience, and self-worth.

 Dysfunctional Work and Commitment Dynamics in Abusive Relationships